USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Leave for private purposes

 At the request of an employee, the Rector may grant unpaid (private) leave.
-This leave is not included in the period of work on which the employee’s rights depend (Article 174 of the Labour Code).
+This leave is not counted towards the period of work on which the employee’s rights are based (Article 174 of the Labour Code).

 Business trips

-An employee who performs a business task by order of the employer outside the place of work resulting from the employment contract is on a business trip (delegation).
-The employer should specify the place of commencement and termination of the journey, its duration and the means of transport to be used by the employee.
+An employee who, at the employer’s request, performs a business task outside the place of work resulting from the employment contract is on a business trip (delegation).
+The employer should specify the place of departure and destination, the duration of the trip and the means of transport to be used by the employee.

-An employee being on a business trip is entitled to: allowance, reimbursement of the costs of travel, travel by means of local transport, accommodation and other necessary documented expenses, determined or approved by the employer in accordance with justified needs.
+An employee being on a business trip is entitled to daily allowance, reimbursement of the costs of travel, travel by means of local transport, accommodation and other necessary and documented expenses specified or approved by the employer in accordance with justified needs.

-Disciplinary liability of academic staff shall be based on conduct detrimental to their duties or the dignity of the academic staff profession.
-Disciplinary liability, under the rules and procedure of the Act of 20 July 2018.
-Law on Higher Education and Science, all academic staff shall be subject to disciplinary liability, and termination of employment at the University shall not exclude liability for acts committed during its duration.
+Any misconduct of an academic teacher which defaults on their duties and responsibilities or offends the dignity of the academic profession shall constitute a basis for disciplinary liability.
+Pursuant to the rules and procedure of the Act of 20 July 2018 – Law on Higher Education and Science, all academic teachers shall be subject to disciplinary liability, and termination of employment at the University shall not exclude disciplinary liability for acts committed during the course of such employment.

 Regulations:

-- Regulation of the Minister of Science and Higher Education of 25 September 2018 on the detailed procedure of mediation, investigation and disciplinary proceedings in cases of disciplinary responsibility of academic staff, as well as the manner of execution of disciplinary penalties and their obliteration;
+- Regulation of the Minister of Science and Higher Education of 25 September 2018 on the detailed procedure of mediation, explanatory proceedings and disciplinary proceedings related to issues of disciplinary liability of academic teachers, as well as methods of implementing disciplinary penalties and their erasing;

-- The Act of 6 June 1997 – Code of Criminal Procedure – the provisions of the Code of Criminal Procedure, except for Article 82, shall apply accordingly to disciplinary proceedings against academic staff in cases not regulated by the Act – PSWiN.
+- Act of 6 June 1997 – Code of Criminal Procedure – the provisions of the Code of Criminal Procedure, excluding Article 82, shall apply accordingly to disciplinary proceedings against academic teachers in cases not regulated by the Act – Law on Higher Education and Science.

-Disciplinary proceedings shall be held before disciplinary committees for academic staff and shall be two-instance; disciplinary cases shall be adjudicated by:
+Disciplinary proceedings shall be held before disciplinary committees for academic teachers and shall have two levels of appeal; in disciplinary proceedings, the following shall adjudicate:

-- in the first instance – the university disciplinary committee or the disciplinary committee at the Central Council for Science and Higher Education;
+- in the first instance – the university disciplinary committee or the disciplinary committee of the General Council for Science and Higher Education;

-- in the second instance – the disciplinary committee at the minister.
+- in the second instance – the disciplinary committee of the minister.

-Disciplinary proceedings shall be initiated by the disciplinary prosecutor ex officio or on the instruction of the body which has appointed him (either the Rector or the minister responsible for higher education and science).
+Disciplinary proceedings shall be initiated ex officio by the disciplinary commissioner or at the request of the authority which appointed them (either the Rector or the minister responsible for higher education and science).

-Disciplinary spokesperson – appointed by the Rector from among academic staff holding at least a doctoral degree.
-The minister shall appoint 14 disciplinary prosecutors from among academic staff, 7 of whom shall represent each discipline and hold the degree of habilitated doctor or the title of professor, and 7 of whom shall hold at least the doctoral degree in legal sciences.
-The term of office of disciplinary prosecutors shall last four years and shall commence, in the case of prosecutors appointed by the Rector, on 1 January of the year following the year in which the Rector’s term of office commenced, and in the case of prosecutors appointed by the Minister, on 1 January.
+Disciplinary commissioner – appointed by the Rector from among academic teachers holding at least a doctoral degree.
+The minister shall appoint 14 disciplinary commissioners from among academic teachers, 7 of whom shall represent each discipline and hold the degree of a habilitated doctor or the title of professor, and 7 of whom shall hold at least a doctoral degree in law.
+The term of office of disciplinary commissioners shall last four years and shall commence, in the case of commissioners appointed by the Rector, on 1 January of the year following the year in which the Rector’s term of office commenced, and in the case of commissioners appointed by the minister, on 1 January.

 |

-Admonishment – the disciplinary penalty imposed by the Rector after a prior hearing of the academic staff member concerned if the act committed is a minor disciplinary offence and proving guilt does not require an enquiry.
-Academic staff punished with a warning may lodge an appeal with an employment court competent for the seat of the University (within 14 days of the receipt of the penalty notice).
+Warning – the disciplinary penalty imposed by the Rector after a prior hearing of the academic teacher concerned if the act committed is a minor disciplinary misconduct and proving guilt does not require initiating explanatory proceedings.
+An academic teacher punished with a warning may appeal to the labour court competent for the seat of the University (within 14 days from the date of delivering the notice imposing the penalty).

 DISCIPLINARY COMMITTEES

-Disciplinary proceedings in the first instance shall be conducted by the University Disciplinary Committee or the Disciplinary Committee at the Main Council for Science and Higher Education.
+Disciplinary proceedings in the first instance shall be conducted by the University Disciplinary Committee or the Disciplinary Committee at the General Council for Science and Higher Education.

-The University disciplinary committee shall adjudicate when the disciplinary prosecutor requests the penalty of reprimand or censure with a 10%-25% reduction in basic remuneration for a period of between one month and two years against an academic staff member other than those referred to in Article 277, section 3 of the Act – PPSWiN.
+The university disciplinary committee shall adjudicate when the disciplinary commissioner requests the penalty of reprimand or reprimand with a 10%-25% reduction in basic remuneration for the period from 1 month to 2 years against an academic teacher other than those referred to in Article 277, section 3 of the Act – Law on Higher Education and Science.

-The disciplinary committee at the Main Council for Science and Higher Education shall adjudicate in the case of an academic staff member referred to in Article 277, section 3 of the Act – PSWiN, as well as in the case of a staff member against whom the disciplinary ombudsman has requested the following penalties:
+The disciplinary committee at the General Council for Science and Higher Education shall adjudicate on an academic teacher referred to in Article 277, section 3 of the Act – Law on Higher Education and Science, as well as on an academic teacher against whom the disciplinary commissioner has requested the following penalties:

-- deprivation of the right to act as a supervisor, reviewer or member of a commission in proceedings for the conferment of the academic doctoral degree, the academic degree of habilitated doctor
+- deprivation of the right to perform the tasks of a thesis supervisor, a reviewer and a member of the committee in procedures for the award of the doctoral degree, the habilitated doctor degree and the title of professor for the period from 1 to 5 years;

-- deprivation of the right to hold management functions in higher education institutions for a period of between six months and five years
+- deprivation of the right to hold management positions in higher education institutions for a period from 6 months to 5 years;

-- expulsion from employment in a higher education institution,
+- dismissal from work at a higher education institution,

-- expulsion from employment in a higher education institution for a period of 6 months to 5 years
+- dismissal from work at a higher education institution with a ban on working at higher education institutions for a period from 6 months to 5 years;

 EXPLANATORY PROCEEDINGS

-An enquiry may be conducted on the instruction of the body appointing the spokesperson (the Rector or the Minister) or ex officio on the basis of a report on the commission of an act constituting a disciplinary offence or information obtained in another manner.
+Explanatory proceedings may be conducted at the request of the authority appointing the disciplinary commissioner (the Rector or the Minister) or ex officio on the basis of a notice of the perpetration of an act amounting to disciplinary misconduct or information obtained in another manner.

-Having received a notice of the commission of an act constituting a disciplinary offence or having gained information on the possibility of such an act having been committed in another manner, the Rector may:
+Having received a notice of the perpetration of an act amounting to disciplinary misconduct or having gained information on the possibility of such an act having been committed in another manner, the Rector may:

-- refer the case to mediation – if, as a result of the act, a dispute has arisen between the person who is the subject of the notification or information and the wronged party;
+- refer the case to mediation where, as a result of the act, a dispute has arisen between the person to whom the notice or information relates and the injured party;

-- impose a caution – where the act constitutes a minor disciplinary offence and the proof of guilt does not require an investigation;
+- impose the penalty of warning where the act constitutes minor disciplinary misconduct and proving the guilt does not require initiating the explanatory proceedings;

-The disciplinary spokesperson shall initiate an explanatory proceeding without delay, no later than within 3 months of the date of the receipt of the order of the body which appointed him or her or of becoming aware in another manner of the perpetration of an act having the characteristics of a disciplinary offence, and shall complete it within 6 months of the date of its initiation.
+The disciplinary commissioner shall initiate the explanatory proceedings immediately, not later than within 3 months of receiving an order from the authority which appointed them or otherwise becoming aware of an act amounting to disciplinary misconduct and shall conclude it within 6 months of its initiation.

-The parties to the explanatory proceedings shall include the person whose act is subject to the explanatory proceedings and the injured party or the person who reported the perpetration of an act.
+The parties to the explanatory proceedings shall be the person whose act constitutes the subject matter of the explanatory proceedings and the injured party or the person who reported the perpetration of an act.

-- initiate an enquiry or refuse to initiate an enquiry,
+- initiate or refuse to initiate the explanatory proceedings,

-- if the act constitutes a minor disciplinary offence, request the rector to punish the academic staff member concerned with a caution, which the rector may refuse and instruct another disciplinary prosecutor to initiate an investigation.
+- if the act constitutes minor disciplinary misconduct, draw up a request to the rector to impose the penalty of warning on the academic teacher, which the rector may reject and instruct another disciplinary commissioner to initiate the explanatory proceedings.

-During the course of the investigation, the disciplinary spokesperson may examine witnesses, consult experts, conduct, secure and record other evidence; the spokesperson shall summon the person whose act is the subject of the investigation in order to present charges against him/her, to hear his/her explanations, including his/her position on the charges presented and evidence gathered.
+During the course of the explanatory proceedings, the disciplinary commissioner may examine witnesses, seek expert opinions, take, secure and record other evidence; the disciplinary commissioner shall summon the person whose act is the subject of the proceedings in order to press charges against them, to hear their explanations, in order to take a position on the charges pressed and evidence gathered.

-The hearing of a person subject to investigation, a witness or an expert may be carried out in person or by means of technical devices making it possible to carry out this action remotely, with simultaneous direct transmission of images and sound.
+The hearing of a person subject to explanatory proceedings, a witness or an expert may be carried out in person or by means of technical devices, making it possible to carry out this action remotely, with simultaneous direct transmission of image and sound.

-IMPORTANT: If the person subject to the investigation refuses to give an explanation or does not appear and does not justify his/her absence, this will not prevent the completion of the investigation (in accordance with the statutory time limit of 6 months) if the other evidence gathered gives grounds to do so.
+IMPORTANT: If the person subject to the explanatory proceedings refuses to give an explanation or fails to appear and refuses to justify their absence, this will not prevent the proceedings from being concluded (in accordance with the statutory time limit of 6 months) if the other evidence gathered gives grounds to do so.

-- a request to the competent disciplinary committee to institute disciplinary proceedings;
+- by submitting a request to the competent disciplinary committee to institute disciplinary proceedings;

-- a request to the rector to punish an academic staff member with a caution if the act constitutes a minor disciplinary offence;
+- by submitting a request to the rector to impose the penalty of warning on an academic teacher if the act constitutes minor disciplinary misconduct;

-- a decision to discontinue proceedings (a complaint may be lodged).
+- by issuing an order to discontinue proceedings (a complaint may be lodged).

-If, in the opinion of the disciplinary spokesperson, an act has the characteristics of a criminal offence, the disciplinary prosecutor shall inform the rector thereof.
+If, in the opinion of the disciplinary commissioner, an act amounts to a criminal offence, the disciplinary commissioner shall inform the rector thereof.

-The disciplinary spokesperson may suspend an enquiry for the duration of an obstacle, preparatory proceedings or court proceedings if there is a long-term obstacle which makes it impossible to conduct the enquiry or preparatory or court proceedings have been instituted concerning the act which is the subject of the enquiry.
+The disciplinary commissioner may suspend the explanatory proceedings for the duration of an obstacle, preparatory proceedings or court proceedings if there is a long-term obstacle which prevents the conduct of the explanatory proceedings or if preparatory or court proceedings have been instituted in respect of the act which is the subject matter of the explanatory proceedings.

 MEDIATION